-Feral Audio, a Top Podcast Network, Being Shut Down By Founder After Abuse Claim
+Feral Audio, a Top Podcast Network, Being Shut Down by Founder After Abuse Claim

-Feral Audio — the popular podcast network that houses shows like My Favorite Murder, Harmontown, Call Chelsea Peretti, Sleep with Me, and The Sklar Brothers’ Dumb People Town — is shutting down at the top of the new year.
+Feral Audio — the popular podcast network that houses shows like Harmontown, Call Chelsea Peretti, Sleep With Me, and the Sklar Brothers’ Dumb People Town — is shutting down at the top of the new year.

 The circumstances behind the news are complicated and sensitive.
 Founder Dustin Marshall announced the decision on his personal Tumblr in a post responding to an accusation of emotional abuse by his ex-girlfriend Abby Weems, a member of the punk band Potty Mouth, that was published on Twitter over the Christmas weekend:

-In his Tumblr post, Marshall stated that he is “wrapping production” of the network in order to get mental health treatment.
-He writes: “To Feral Audio artists, after 6 years, I can no longer have the pressure of running a company, continue this lifestyle and be mentally healthy.”
+In his Tumblr post, Marshall stated that he is “wrapping production” of the network in order to get mental-health treatment.
+He writes: “To Feral Audio artists, after six years, I can no longer have the pressure of running a company, continue this lifestyle and be mentally healthy.”
 Marshall goes on to lament the growing professionalization of the podcast space:

 Podcasting is now invaded by “the industry”. the same one systematically raping and pillaging no matter how high you climb their hill. and honestly, even trying to compete with the machiavellian shit in podcasting right now would drive a sane person mad.

-Note: Correction: An earlier version of this story stated that My Favorite Murder was part of Feral Audio.
-That is no longer the case; in September, the show moved to Midroll Media.